JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 **HINTS**:
 - use `Random.seed!` to fix the global random number generator before each run of simulation
-- use `setup` keyword and `deepcopy` to initiate the `world` variable to the same state in each evaluation
+- use `setup` keyword and `deepcopy` to initiate the `world` variable to the same state in each evaluation (see resources at the end of this page for more information)

 ```@raw html
 </div></div>